abirhossainpro07-svg/GOAT-FIXD/README.md

 This repository is a **custom fork** of the original Goat Bot V2 framework.

 I do **NOT claim ownership** of the original project.
-All original credits belong to the Goat Bot developers.
+All original credits belong to the original developer: [ntkhang03](https://github.com/ntkhang03/Goat-Bot-V2.git).

 **Educational & personal use only.**